Stanisław Mendelson

 Stanisław (Salomon Naftali) Mendelson (18 November 1858 in Warsaw - 25 July 1913 in Warsaw) was a Polish socialist politician and publicist of Jewish descent.
 He was an activist of Polish and international workers' movement.

+Biography

 He was one of the main activists and creators of the first programme of the Polish Socialist Party.
 In 1875-1878 he helped organize socialist groups in Warsaw.
 In 1878 Mendelson emigrated to Switzerland, and later lived in France and the United Kingdom.
 He was the co-founder and editor of the first Polish socialist magazines - Równość, Przedświt and Walka Klas.

 In 1880 he was accused, together with other activists, in a judicial process with socialists in Kraków.
 In 1882-1884 he organized socialist groups in Poznań and was eventually imprisoned by Prussian authorities.
 Being a skilled organizer and publicist, Mendelson personally befriended many foremost European socialists - Friedrich Engels, Karl Liebknecht, Eduard Bernstein, Karl Kautsky, Paul Lafargue, Georgi Plekhanov and others.